greenideas/school-notes/2012/Fall/Criminal Law/Criminal-Law-Class-Notes.markdown

 	* Ignorance or mistake of law that negates the mens rea
 		* Tax law is different because it's technical & likely to snare innocent people
 	* Due process/notice

+## October 12
+* Causation isn't part of every crime -- conduct offenses (e.g. possession) don't need causation
+* Only applies to result crimes.
+1. Actual Cause (aka "Cause-in-fact", "but for")
+	* Is ∂'s (1) voluntary act or omission (2) one of the causes of (3) the social harm
+	* "but for" ∂'s act or omission, would the harm have occurred when it did?
+2. Proximate Cause (aka "legal cause")
+	* Is ∂ the direct (rather than remote & attenuated) cause of the social harm?
+	* Act comes before social harm **AND**
+		* Either no intervening factors **OR**
+		* If there are intervening factors, are they dependent (responsive) (as opposed to independent/coincidental)?
+			* If dependent, were the intervening causes extremely unlikely, unusual or bizarre?
+			* If independent, was the independent intervening cause foreseeable? (some courts ask whether the social harm was foreseeable rather than the intermediate intervening cause)
+* Concurrent sufficient causes - ∂1 shoots v in the head. ∂2 shoots v in the heart. either bullet would kill v in an hour. v dies an hour later.
+	* Modified "but for" test: would the social harm have occurred when *and how* it did?
+Was ∂ a "substantial factor" in causing the social harm?